kaspermunch/PopulationGenomicsCourse/Cluster/README.md

 This page is for practical information related exercises on the cluster.
 ## The populationgenomics project folder

-The project folder `populationgenomics` has the following folders:
+The project folder `populationgenomics` has the following dirs, many of which are symlinks to dirs under the [PopulationGenomicsCourse](https://github.com/kaspermunch/PopulationGenomicsCourse) git project checked out to my directory in `people/kmt/`:

-- `instructor_data`: This links to a folder under the git repository [PopulationGenomicsCourse](https://github.com/kaspermunch/PopulationGenomicsCourse).
-The folder contains the original and intermediary files needed for building the files that the students need for the exercises.
-- `data` is the folder where the student finds the data files he/she needs for the exercises.
-This folder contains symlinks to folders in the BACKUP folder.
-- `software`: builds and binaries for LDhat and PSMC
-- `people`: teachers and instructors folders
-- `students`: student folders

-# Student data

-Data is not under git, but backed up on the cluster.
-Only the bam files are not backed up.
-Most files are stored at `people/kmt/PopulationGenomicsCourse` and symlinked to the `populationgenomics` folder:

 ```
+populationgenomics
 ├── data
 ├── fasta -> people/kmt/PopulationGenomicsCourse/Cluster/data/fasta/
-├── GWA-QC.log
 ├── instruktor_data -> people/kmt/PopulationGenomicsCourse/Cluster/data
 ├── metadata -> people/kmt/PopulationGenomicsCourse/Cluster/metadata
 ├── people